Navsight-AI/navsight-ai/README.md

 # Object Detection Project

 This project implements an object detection system using computer vision techniques.
 It is designed to detect and visualize objects in images using a pre-trained model.
-Code will run on a raspberry pi after development and assembled together with other hardware components to form a unit.
+Code will run on a Raspberry Pi after development and will be assembled with other hardware components to form a unit.

 Key ideas:
 1. Object Detection